 3. Disable and Enable WiFi on Android

-Now, tap on the “enableNetwork” option and the issue should be fixed.
+After 3-5 seconds, tap on the “enableNetwork” to start the Wi-Fi service and probably the issue should be fixed.

-Quick tip: If you think you cannot remember *#*#4636#*#*, you can definitely remember *#*#info#*#*.
+If it’s tedious to remember *#*#4636#*#*, you can definitely remember *#*#info#*#*.
 Just associate numbers with letters on the dialer.

 4. Check Time and Date Settings

-Now, select the option “Change date and time.”
+From the Settings menu, tap on the option “Change date and time”.

-In the next screen, toggle the buttons next to “Automatic date and time” and “Automatic time zone.”
-If you don’t want automatic time settings then manually set proper time by selecting the options “Set date,” “Set time,” and “Select time zone.”
+In the next screen, toggle the buttons next to “Automatic date and time” and “Automatic time zone”.
+In case you don’t want automatic time settings, then manually set proper time by selecting the options “Set date”, “Set time”, and “Select time zone”.

-Once you’ve done that, reboot your device and try to connect to the WiFi network.
+Once you’ve done that, reboot your device and try to connect to the WiFi network again.